neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab_2_Aura_Agents/README.md

 **This completes Part 1 (No-Code Track) of the workshop.**

-To continue with the coding labs, proceed to [Lab 4 - SageMaker Setup](../Lab_4_SageMaker_Setup) to set up your development environment in Amazon SageMaker.
+To continue with the coding labs, proceed to [Lab 4 - Intro to Bedrock and Agents](../Lab_4_Intro_to_Bedrock_and_Agents) to set up your development environment in Amazon SageMaker.

 ## Future Tools